gd-programming/gd.docs/docs/resources/client/gamesave/achievement.md

 ## Achievement key structure

-Inside CCGameManager.dat, every achievement you have progress on can be found in the `<k>reportedAchievements</k>` key. they are all organised like this
+Inside CCGameManager.dat, every achievement you have progress on can be found in the `<k>reportedAchievements</k>` Dictionary. they are all organised like this
  ```xml
  <k>geometry.ach.[internal achievement name]</k><i>[percentage complete]</i><k>geometry.ach.[internal achievement name]</k><i>[percentage complete]</i>
  ```